Adult Enrichment

 Photoshop CC for the Digital Photographer

-Master the use of Adobe Photoshop Creative Cloud to edit and enhance your digital images and give them a professional polish.
+Learn how to use Adobe Photoshop Creative Cloud (also called Adobe Photoshop CC) to edit and enhance your photographic images.
 This course includes simple, step-by-step instructions to guide you through the many tools that make this software so popular and unique.

 On campus in Glen Ellyn